Skip to contents

 Details

-$$H(X) = -\sum p_i \log p_i$$
+$$H(X) = -\sum p_i log(p_i)$$

-If normalise = TRUE, entropy is scaled by its maximum possible value, \( K\), where \(K\) is the number of distinct inferred infectors:
+where \(p_i\) is the proportion of times each infector is inferred.
+If normalise = TRUE, entropy is scaled by its maximum possible value, \(log(K)\), where \(K\) is the number of distinct inferred infectors:

-$$H^*(X) = \frac{H(X)}{\log K}$$
+$$H^*(X) = \frac{H(X)}{log(K)}$$

-• 0 complete certainty — the same infector is inferred across all samples.
+• 0: Complete certainty — the same infector is inferred across all samples.

-• 1 maximum uncertainty — all infectors are equally likely.
+• 1: Maximum uncertainty — all infectors are equally likely.

 Examples